LukeShann/SmartRumote/README.md

 Planned features
 ----------------

-* Scripting API to combine single commands to complexer behaviour
+* Scripting API to combine single commands to more complex behavior
 * Interactive mode to make the keyboard your remote
-* Full feature set as in the samsung remote iphone and android apps
+* Full feature set as in the samsung remote, iphone and android apps

 Contributing to SmartRumote
 ===========================

-If you also own a Samsung Smart TV, it would be great if you contibute to this project.
+If you also own a Samsung Smart TV, it would be great if you contribute to this project.

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.